friedrich-de/AnimecardsWebsite/docs/index.md

 If you have questions of any sort feel free to ask in the #join-chat of the Discord server: <https://animecards.site/discord/> or check out the the [contact page](support.md) for more ways to contact me.

-All software suggested on this site is available free of charge and respects your [freedom](https://www.gnu.org/philosophy/free-sw.en.html).
 All steps are applicable to both Windows and Linux.
+All software is free.
+No paid products or services are offered

 ---

-Changelog: 26-01-2022

-- The site is now available on GitHub: <https://github.com/friedrich-de/AnimecardsWebsite>.
+The site is now available on GitHub: <https://github.com/friedrich-de/AnimecardsWebsite>.
-- Updated information for Anki 2.1.49
-- Added various information for Linux (including a section on setting up VNs)
-- Updated contact information
-- Linked to external sites for fixing fonts and J-J dictionaries
-- Many text improvements